boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 1. The key server:
    1. Runs a validity check on the received request and `user_id`(i.e., there must be a valid open request session, the request must conform to the expected format, and `user_id` must be of the expected format and length, and should match that of the open request session).
 If this check fails, the server MUST reject the request.
    1. Retrieves all log records relevant to the client's request, summarises these records in `summary_record`, and sends `summary_record` to the client over the secure channel.
-   1. Stores the current request information, including the outcome of the validity check, in an [audit log](#audit-logs) associated with the given user.
+   1. Creates and stores an [audit log](#audit-logs) entry for the current request, including the outcome of the validity check.
  1. The client:
     1. Closes the session.
     1. Outputs `summary_record` to the calling application.